evildmp/diataxis-documentation-framework/how-to-use-diataxis.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Consider a plant.
 As a living, growing organism, a plant is **never finished** - it can always develop further, move on
 to the next stage of growth and maturity.
-But, at every stage of its development, from seed to a fully-nature tree,
+But, at every stage of its development, from seed to a fully-mature tree,
 it's **always complete** - there's never something missing from it.
 At any point, it is in a state that is appropriate
 to its stage of development.

-Similarly documentation is never finished, beause it always has to keep adapting and changing to the product and to
+Similarly, documentation is also never finished, beause it always has to keep adapting and changing to the product and
-users' needs, and can always be developed and improved further.
-However it can always be complete: useful to users,
+to users' needs, and can always be developed and improved further.

-appropriate to its current stage of development, and in a healthy structural state and ready to go on to the next stage.
+However it can always be complete: useful to users, appropriate to its current stage of development, and in a healthy
+structural state and ready to go on to the next stage.